jaydenaung/CloudGuard-Serverless-CICD-CodePipeline/README.md

 - `aws codecommit create-repository --repository-name cloudguard-serverless-cicd-codepipeline --repository-description "CloudGuard Serverless CICD Pipeline Demo Pipeline"`

+Then you'll need to do 'git clone your codepipline reop' via either SSH or HTTP.
+It'll be an empty repository first.
+Then you will need to download the soure files (zip) into your local repo.

+- Unzip the source files
+- Remove the zip file
+- Then you'll need to do `git init`, `git add -A`, `git commit -m "your message"` and `git push`

-Resources for this project are defined in the `template.yml` file in this project.
+Locate the `template.yml` file in this project.
 You can update the template to add AWS resources through the same deployment process that updates your application code.

 If you prefer to use an integrated development environment (IDE) to build and test your application, you can use the AWS Toolkit.
 The AWS Toolkit is an open-source plugin for popular IDEs that uses the AWS SAM CLI to build and deploy serverless applications on AWS.
 The AWS Toolkit also adds step-through debugging for Lambda function code.